Assessment and Feedback

 Education Endowment Foundation 2018

-At Widcombe Church of England Junior School, and as a member of the Palladian Academy Trust, we ensure assessment and feedback is always about maximising pupils’ learning and, secondly, contributes to PAT-wide efficiency, collaboration and accountability.
+At Widcombe Church of England Junior School, and as a member of the Palladian Academy Trust, we ensure assessment and feedback is always about maximising pupils’ learning and, secondly, contributes to Trust-wide efficiency, collaboration and accountability.
 Assessment is intrinsically linked to the curriculum and pedagogy.

 • Assessment and feedback must be meaningful with an evident impact on continuous teaching and learning